dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ## Errors

 The error is an object comprising the `code`, `message` and optional `data` fields as described in the [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification#error_object).
-In addition the the pre-defined errors, the following values are supported:
+In addition to the pre-defined errors, the following values are defined applying to all methods (including extension standards):

 ### Version `1` errors (**code: `xxx01`**)
 - General (**code: `1xx01`**)